 To maintain and strengthen our leading market position in China and to become a major travel service provider in the Greater China market, we constantly evaluate opportunities for strategic investments in, and acquisitions of, complementary businesses, assets and technologies and have made such investments and acquisitions from time to time.
 For example, in 2008 and 2009, we acquired an aggregate of approximately 18% of the total outstanding ordinary shares of Home Inns, a leading economy hotel chain in China.
-As of December 31, 2012, those shares we purchased represented approximately 16% of the total outstanding shares of Home Inns.
-In 2009, we had a controlling financial interest in ezTravel.
+As of December 31, 2013, those shares we purchased represented approximately 15.39% of the total outstanding shares of Home Inns.
+In 2009, we acquired a controlling financial interest in ezTravel.
 In March 2010, we acquired approximately 9% of the total equity interest in Hanting, a leading economy hotel chain in China.
 In May 2010 and February 2012, we acquired 90% and the remaining 10% of the issued share capital of Wing On Travel's travel service segment (operated through Wing On Travel's subsidiary, HKWOT (BVI) Limited), respectively.
+In December 2013, we acquired a 19.6% equity stake of eHi, one of the largest car rental companies in China.
+In December 2013, we acquired approximately 4% equity shares in Keystone, which merged with 7 Days, a leading economy hotel chain based in China.